 checklist, sample resumes, cover letter checklist, and resume action-verb list!

-Career Programs for Students Registered with Student Disability Services:
+Career Programs for Students Registered with Disability Resources for Students:

 Career Tracks – to further your academic and career preparation!

-Student Disability Services (SDS) at the University of Memphis strives to prepare
+Disability Resources for Students (DRS) at the University of Memphis strives to prepare

 students for college life and help them prepare for future careers.
 Career Services

-and SDS have paired up to bring students programming and services that have been designed
+and DRS have paired up to bring students programming and services that have been designed

 to ready future professionals in the areas of resume building, interview preparation,